How to Conduct a Meeting Audit in 7 Steps: A Guide for Leaders

 Conducting a meeting audit will give you a new perspective on what needs to change and where improvements can be made.

-By Mara Calvello • October 21, 2021 • 6 min read
+By Lauren Strapagiel • August 9, 2024 • 6 min read

 How to audit your meetings in 7 steps

-No matter the size of your business or the industry it’s within, conducting a meeting audit is simple and it can be done in these seven steps.
+No matter the size of your business or the industry it’s within, conducting a meeting audit is simple and can be done in these seven steps.

 For instance, are one-on-one meetings happening weekly or biweekly?
 Do company-wide all hands occur every month or every quarter?

-2 Assess how long is each meeting
+2 Assess the impact of each meeting

-The next step within the audit process is to determine the length of each meeting.
+When it comes to meeting length, there will be some variation.
 While one-on-ones with a direct report can be short and sweet, roughly 30 minutes, company all-hands should be at least one full hour.
 But then there’s the team huddles and sprints.
 You may find that some are too long and run the risk of being redundant, whereas some feel rushed or hurried because there isn’t enough time to get through the full agenda.

 3 Understand the purpose